Skip to main content

 CoW orders are signed with EIP-712 typed data (signTypedData), never signMessage.
 The verifyingContract is chain-specific, and the Ophis-operated chains do not use CoW's canonical settlement.

-On Optimism, Ophis's GPv2Settlement is 0x310784c7…B859, and on Unichain it is 0x108A678716e5E1776036eF044CAB7064226F714E, not the canonical 0x9008D19f…ab41. cow-sdk defaults to the canonical address, so signing an OP order with the SDK default yields a domain separator the deployed contract rejects, every order fails.
+On Optimism, Ophis's GPv2Settlement is 0x310784c7…B859, on Unichain it is 0x108A678716e5E1776036eF044CAB7064226F714E, and on Robinhood Chain it is 0x886d9fd312F442C4E1f3cdeAE7b4AB73493e57cD, not the canonical 0x9008D19f…ab41. cow-sdk defaults to the canonical address, so signing an OP order with the SDK default yields a domain separator the deployed contract rejects, every order fails.
 Build the domain from the chain ID instead.

 import { getOphisOrderDomain } from '@ophis/sdk';